 Top each with the remaining crusts, flute edges, then prick with a knife or fork to vent the crust.

-Bake for 45-55 minutes or until done.
+Bake your super easy chicken pot pie for 45-55 minutes or until done.
 If crust begins to brown too much, cover with foil for the remaining baking time.

 Let sit for 5 minutes before serving.
+To double up on your veggies, pair with our broccoli-cauliflower salad.
 Enjoy!